 Of important note, Mohegan Lake is also a town of artists.
 Mohegan Lake has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Mohegan Lake’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.09% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Mohegan Lake telecommute to their jobs.
+Overall, about 13.09% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Despite being a small town, Mohegan Lake has a lot of people using the subway to get to and from work every day.
-Most of these people on the subway are using it to get to good jobs in other cities.
+In Mohegan Lake, a lot of people use the subway to get to work every day though Mohegan Lake is a relatively small town.
+Those that ride the subway are primarily traveling out of town to good jobs in other cities.

 The per capita income in Mohegan Lake in 2022 was $67,768, which is wealthy relative to New York and the nation.
 This equates to an annual income of $271,072 for a family of four.